andrewdodd/decoda/README.md

 correct_spec --corrections_path ./<CORRECTIONS FOLDER> ./J1939DA.enriched.json ./J1939DA.corrected.json --pretty
 ```

+*NB: sometimes there are manual corrections made that need to be made to the spec file, as the digital annexes and pretty_j1939 conversion functions have bugs/mistakes.*

 4. Strip things that we know definitely will not work (items with missing data etc):
 ```
 remove_bad_items ./J1939DA.corrected.json ./J1939DA.cleaned.json --pretty